What is the Office of Professional Standards?

 Who investigates my complaint?

-The Assistant Chief of Professional Standards is responsible for the thorough investigation of your complaint against any employee of Kalamazoo Public Safety.
-The Assistant Chief of Professional Standards may assign a command officer to investigate your complaint or be assisted by the Criminal Investigation Division.
+The Inspector of Professional Standards is responsible for the thorough investigation of your complaint against any employee of the Kalamazoo Department of Public Safety.
+The Inspector of Professional Standards may assign a command officer to investigate your complaint or be assisted by the Criminal Investigation Division.